top of page

 A silver star attachment is presented to a Candidate that graduated as an Honorary Private First Class.

-A bronze star attachment is present to those that re-enlisted back into active duty from retirement.
+A bronze star attachment is present to those who re-enlisted back into active duty from retirement.

 Army Corps Service Medal